Burnaby Housing Authority

 - one individual with expertise or experience in the legal sector

-An external BHA Board director will be elected Chair to preside over BHA Board meetings, along with other duties.
-The Chair, as the head of the BHA’s governing body and the spokesperson for the BHA, will be an external member to reinforce the autonomy of the BHA.
-The Draft Articles also permit the BHA Board to, from time to time, invite other professional advisors and consultants, as well as City staff members, to attend BHA Board meetings where the expertise or advice of such persons may be desirable.
+Aubrey Kelley is the elected Chair and presides over BHA Board meetings, along with other duties.
+The BHA Board can also, from time to time, invite other professional advisors and consultants, as well as City staff members, to attend BHA Board meetings where the expertise or advice of such persons may be desirable.

-The mission, vision and values statements for the BHA would be created by BHA staff and board members, once the corporation is created.
+The mission, vision and values statements for the BHA will be created by BHA staff and board members in the strategic plan.

 Establishing a BHA to help create more non-market housing units supports several City policies, including: